Bobby Bowden: The Bowden Bowl

-Personal life and death
+Personal life

 Bowden married Ann Estock, his childhood sweetheart, in 1949 and the couple raised six children and 21 grandchildren.
 Bowden was a Christian who credited his success in football to his faith.
-He twice endorsed and supported US President Donald Trump, in the 2016 and 2020 presidential elections.

 Bowden was not the only member of his family to have coached Division I-A football.
 His son Tommy Bowden was the head coach at Clemson University.
 Another son, Terry Bowden, was the head coach at Auburn University, where he was the 1993 Coach of the Year.
 A third son, Jeff Bowden, was the offensive coordinator at Florida State.
 All three Bowden men who were head coaches have achieved an undefeated season: Terry in 1993 at Auburn; Tommy in 1998 at Tulane; and Bobby in 1999 at Florida State.
 Bobby's 1993 and 1999 Florida State teams were the only ones to win a national championship, however.

+Bowden twice endorsed and supported U.S. President Donald Trump, in both the 2016 and 2020 presidential elections.

+Illness and death

 Bowden was diagnosed with COVID-19 in October 2020.

-On July 21, 2021, it was reported that Bowden was diagnosed with a terminal medical condition.
+The following year, on July 21, 2021, it was reported that Bowden was diagnosed with a terminal medical condition.
 On July 23, his son reported that the condition was pancreatic cancer.
-He died the morning of August 8.
+On August 5, word began to filter from the Florida State faithful that Bowden was not doing well and his family was being told to gather.
+Bobby Bowden died on the morning of August 8, 2021.

 He lay in honor in the rotunda of the Florida Capitol Building on August 13.
 He then lay repose at the Moore Athletic Center outside of Doak Campbell Stadium later that day.
 A memorial service was held for Bowden in the Tucker Civic Center in Tallahassee on August 14.
-Bowden then lay in repose in the Reid Chapel at Samford University on August 15, prior to burial in Trussville, Alabama.
+Bowden then lay in repose in the Reid Chapel at Samford University on August 15, prior to burial in Trussville, Alabama. on August 16.

+Legacy

 Awards

 Bowden was awarded the Bobby Dodd Coach of the Year Award for 1980.
 He received the Walter Camp Coach of the Year Award for 1991.
 In 1992 Bowden received the United States Sports Academy's Amos Alonzo Stagg Coaching Award in recognition of his outstanding achievement as a coach.

+In 2004, the playing surface at Doak Campbell Stadium was named Bobby Bowden Field in Bowden's honor.
+The stadium's capacity more than doubled through four expansions under his watch, reflecting the Seminoles' rise.